urbanlab/logotouch2/README.md

           .normal            - (list) Words used by default .opposite          - (list) Words used for opposite .shake             - (list) Words used when shake

+sess.[id]
+	.corpus                  - (int) Corpus ID
+	.pw                      - (str) Password hash if protected .email                   - (str) Email of the owner .lastaccess              - (float) Date of the latest access .sentences               - (list) List of all the sentences
 ```

 The "opposite" and "shake" make sense only for the "normal" word.